Update 2018: *Jodi needs just $70/month more to be fully sponsored! Sign up here.

 Update: *Jodi now walks independently.

 Today’s featured child of the day is *Jodi! *Jodi is three years old and has cerebral palsy and hepatitis B. *Jodi can walk using a walker or holding hands and is very close to being able to walk herself!
 A recent volunteer has fallen in love with *Jodi and tried to get her up and walking every day until she had to leave.
 She has a sweet smile and crazy hair that sticks straight up when it’s grown out!
 She is very smart, outgoing, and independent.
 She loves to be tickled and has a beautiful, joyous laugh and smile that light up the room.

 Date to SCH: July 2010

-Other Details About Me: I have an Intellectual Disability and Hepatitis B. I am energetic and playful.
+Other Details About Me: I have [cerebral palsy] and Hepatitis B. I am energetic and playful.
 I can walk with a walker or with somebody holding my hands…I am SO CLOSE to being able to walk by myself!

 Spread the word, sponsor a child.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsors at any cost per month, from as low as $10/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
 You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.